Monsterthreads uses Cin7 to scale its multi-channel, multi-location business.

 Mark Mamrot was a science major in 2005 when art changed his life forever.
-He and his wife, Kaew Pongpaet, fell in love with the work their artist-friend was doing at the time.
-They experimented with printing tees selling at their local markets.
+He and his wife, Kaew Pongpaet, fell in love with the work their artist-friend was doing at the time, so they experimented with printing his work on to tees, and selling at their local markets.

 And sell, they did.
 Mark and Kaew quickly doubled their initial $2,000 investment (giving their friend a percentage of the sales) and they continued to grow apace.

 They brought on more artists, took their products to more markets and boutiques around Australia, and in late 2008, opened the first Monsterthreads store.

 Ten years later, the company operates 10 stores (employing roughly 45 staff) and supplies 100 third-party retailers

 So how did Mark and Kaew create such an appealing and fast-growing brand?

 Part of it, as Mark says, comes down to the “four greats” of brick-and-mortar: great products, great window displays, great attention to detail and great customer service.